Imee Marcos: Falsified claims of graduation from Princeton University

-Time at University of Philippines, the College of Law
+Time at the University of the Philippines, College of Law

-After her stay at Princeton, she then enrolled at the University of the Philippines College of Law.
+After her stay at Princeton, she then enrolled at the University of the Philippines College of Law on 1979 as a day student, originally part of batch 1983.
 Accordingly, her admission was controversial because the student body protested the fact that she had failed to meet the normal requirement of having a college degree, while they had to go through a stringent admissions process.